 Optimism/Pessimism Bias

 Your past and recent results heavily influence your trading.
-If you have done well, you feel great and optimistic.
+If you have done well, you feel great and optimistic and fall prey to the optimism bias.
 If you have performed poorly, you are pessimistic.

 This rollercoaster, of course, influences your trading.
 Being pessimistic can even make you stop trading or tinkering with your systems – at the exact wrong time.